 Environmental conditions that challenge the effectiveness of response operations may also impact drilling operations.
-Shell's Beaufort Sea COCP and IMP identify drilling restrictions during adverse weather that serve as prevention measures.
-Included in the Beaufort Sea Ice Management Plan are strict procedures for continuous weather surveillance and heavy weather policies designed to aid operations personnel in determining the correct procedures to follow when storm conditions are expected.
+Shell's Chukchi Sea COCP and IMP identify drilling restrictions during adverse weather that serve as prevention measures.
+The plans describe procedures for continuous weather surveillance and heavy-weather policies that aid drilling personnel in determining the correct procedures to follow when storm conditions are expected.
 Shell, consistent with the COCP, would evaluate the need to suspend operations during periods of adverse ice, weather, or sea states that significantly increase the likelihood of a release or severely hamper the ability to contain or control a release.
 Should it become necessary to cease critical operations, methods will be followed for securing the well and the drillship, ceasing drilling operations and hanging off the drillpipe.
 Critical operations will not recommence until it is deemed safe by the appropriate personnel.
-As part of that decision, the Shell Drilling Foreman will assess the risks associated with drilling, including: evaluating the forecast for weather conditions;
+As part of that decision, the Shell Drilling Foreman will assess the risks associated with drilling, including:

-- fuel and water sustainability;

-- safety of operations: type of operation needed, hazards, and the risks involved; and

-- availability of emergency equipment.
+- evaluating the forecast for weather conditions; - fuel and water sustainability; - safety of operations: type of operation needed, hazards, and the risks involved; and - availability of emergency equipment.